ClimateFluidPhysics-ANU/Office-on-Wednesdays-correlations-paper/README.md

 # At the office on Wednesdays and Andy @ home: correlations

-This repository includes datasets and notebooks for the manuscript "CFP group members at the office on Wednesdays and the relationship with Andy staying at home: relationship, correlation, cause-and-effect"
+This repository includes datasets and notebooks for the manuscript "CFP group members at the office on Wednesdays and the relationship with Andy staying at home: correlations and causality".

 ## Claim - Motivation